Hamidalavi/Javascript-tips/2-object-example.md

 console.log(typeof obj);
 ```

-Lets try "Hello guys" for string.
+Let's try "Hello guys" for string.
 The primitive value "Hello guys" is not an object, it's a primitive **literal** and immutable value.
 Luckily, the language automatically coerces a "**string**" primitive to a **string** object when necessary, which means you almost never need to explicitly create the **object** form. for example:

 ```js
 let str = "Hello guys";